 Discipline and subject expertise focus on property in the development-planning nexus with respect to economics and the economy.
 His work involves cutting-edge large-scale projects that provide international lesson learning and policy transfer.
 Recent studies include concerns of housing affordability, affordable housing, housing market resilience, infrastructure finance, real estate crowdfunding (FinTech), and machine learning in real estate (PropTech-Artificial Intelligence).

-He is the author of 4 books all published by Routledge.
-Urban and Environmental Economics (2012).
-International Approaches to Real Estate Development (2015) with A/Prof. Erwin Heurkens (Delft, Netherlands).
+He is the author of 6 books all published by Routledge.
+Urban and Environmental Economics (2012) Solo Author.
+International Approaches to Real Estate Development (2015) with Erwin Heurkens.
 Building Procurement (2011) with Brian Greenhalgh.
-Plus, Routledge Companion to Real Estate Development (2017) with A/Prof. Erwin Heurkens and Prof. Rick Peiser (Harvard, United States).
-Forthcoming books published by Routledge include the Second Edition of Building Procurement, and a new title The Economics of Property and Planning.
-He has over 80 peer review journals, conference papers, grant-funded reports, and book chapters.
+Routledge Companion to Real Estate Development (2017) with Erwin Heurkens and Rick Peiser (Harvard University).
+Construction Procurement: Complex Property Development (2022) with Brian Greenhalgh and Abdul Mahamadu.
+The Economics of Property and Planning (2022) Solo Author.
+He has over 100 peer review journals, conference papers, grant-funded reports, and book chapters.
 Grant funders include The Royal Institution of Chartered Surveyors (UK, Global), Valuers Education and Integrity Foundation (New Zealand), The Property Foundation (New Zealand), Department for Energy and Climate Change (DECC, UK), Department for Communities and Local Government (CLG, UK), Economics and Social Research Council (UK), and The Fulbright Commission (US-UK).

 He is also committed to scholarly duties with extensive peer-reviewing on academic journals, doctoral theses, and research grants.
-For learned societies, he is on the editorial board of the Property Management Journal (PMJ) and the Journal of Property Investment and Finance (JPIF).
+For learned societies, he is on the editorial board of the Property Management Journal (PMJ), the Journal of Property Investment and Finance (JPIF), and the International Journal of Housing Markets and Analysis (IJHMA).
 He is a board director of the International Real Estate Society (IRES), and President-Elect of the Pacific Rim Real Estate Society (PRRES).
 Further, he is board member of the New Zealand Association of Economists (NZAE).